Shinjuku Southern Terrace: History

+Access

 Shinjuku Southern Terrace is only a one-minute walk away from the South exit of the Shinjuku Station, and a 10-minute walk from the West exit.

+Layout

 Located in the Odakyu Southern Tower, there are four floors of shops.
-On the first floor there is El Torito Mexican restaurant.
+On the first floor there is a 7-eleven.
 On the second floor, there is a Shake Shack restaurant.
-On the third floor, there are a FedEx Kinko's office and printing center, Papa Milano Italian Restaurant, and Maharaja Indian restaurant.
+On the third floor, there are a FedEx Kinko's office and printing center, Villa Bianchi Italian Restaurant, and Maharaja Indian restaurant.
 On the fourth floor are two restaurant/bars: Symphony Orchestra Japanese restaurant, and Banyoh steak restaurant.
 Also located in the Odakyu Southern Tower in the Hotel Century, located on the 19th through the 35th floors.
-On the 19th floor there are two restaurants, Shihori Inamori River Seasons Taste and Xenlon.
-On the 20th floor you have the South Court, which consists of a bar and lounge, and “Tribeks” which is a restaurant.
+On the 19th floor there is YURAKUCHO KAKIDA, a sushi and teppan-yaki restaurant.
+On the 20th floor you have the Lounge South Court, which consists of a bar and lounge, and Southern Tower Dining which is a restaurant.

-In the area just outside the Odakyu Southern Tower, is the terrace area, which also has a handful of restaurants.
-These include Starbucks, Eddie Bauer, and Franc Franc.
+In the area just outside the Odakyu Southern Tower, is the terrace area, which also has a handful of restaurants and shops.
+These include Starbucks, Tim Ho Wan, and Franc Franc.

+Events

 Shinjuku Southern Terrace has many different lighting events throughout the year.